-Public authority should coordinate a shared vision on diversity, equity and inclusion between students and staff on all levels of education.
-It should include representatives from underrepresented, disadvantaged and vulnerable learning groups, student and staff unions in the top-level coordination mechanisms between different levels of education.
+- Public authority coordinates a shared vision on diversity, equity and inclusion between students and staff on all levels of education. - Public authority includes representatives from underrepresented, disadvantaged and vulnerable learning groups, student and staff unions in the top-level coordination mechanisms between different levels of education.

-3. Public authority systematically involves representatives of other related policy areas, such as finance, employment, housing, health social welfare or other social services in policy discussions on diversity, equity and inclusion in education (Eurydice, 2022).
+3. Public authority systematically involves representatives of other related policy areas, such as finance, employment, housing, or other social services in policy discussions on diversity, equity and inclusion in education (Eurydice, 2022).

-Public authority should provide support and guidance to educational institutions and connect representatives of other policy areas to cooperate on solving the financing, employment, housing and related issues to help underrepresented, disadvantaged and vulnerable students avert the obstacles that hinder their involvement in general and further education.
-Public authority should actively engage and coordinate with representatives of other related policy areas, such as finance, employment, housing or other social services in creating shared commitments to the enhancement of diversity, equity and inclusion in education.
+- Public authority provides support and guidance to educational institutions and connects representatives of other policy areas to cooperate on solving the financing, employment, housing and related issues to help underrepresented, disadvantaged and vulnerable students avert the obstacles that hinder their involvement in general and further education. - Public authority actively engages and coordinates with representatives of other related policy areas, such as finance, employment, housing or other social services in creating shared commitments to the enhancement of diversity, equity and inclusion in education.